Rights of part-time workers

-Your employer cannot penalise (or punish) you where you:
+Your employer cannot penalise (or punish) you when you:

-- Exercised your right not to be treated less favourably than your comparable full-time co-worker
+- Exercise your right to be treated as favourably as comparable full-time co-workers

-- Refused to agree to your employer’s request to change from full-time work to part-time work (or the opposite)
+- Refuse your employer’s request to change from full-time to part-time work (or the opposite)

-- Objected to an action that is illegal under the Protection of Employees (Part-Time Work) Act
+- Object to actions that breach the Protection of Employees (Part-Time Work) Act

-- Gave evidence in any proceedings under the Protection of Employees (Part-Time Work) Act or gave notice of you intention to give evidence
+- Gave evidence in any proceedings under the Protection of Employees (Part-Time Work) Act or gave notice of your intention to do so

 Your employer is considered to have punished you if they: